Are Energy Performance Certificates (EPC) important when buying a home?

 Should I let an EPC decide whether or not I buy a property?

-- It’s useful to know how energy efficient a property is before you buy it and an EPC indicates some of the inefficiencies that could become expensive, as well as how much you should expect to pay to fix them.
+An EPC when you are buying gives you a guide as to how energy efficient a property is.
+An EPC indicates some of the energy inefficiencies that could become expensive, as well as how much you should expect to pay to fix them.

-- But EPCs should not be taken too seriously – the assessment doesn’t take into account how many people live in the property and assessors don’t have access to energy bills.
+But EPCs should not be taken too seriously when you are buying.
+The energy assessment doesn’t take into account how many people live in the property and assessors don’t have access to energy bills.

 How thorough is the energy assessment?